Code-Institute-Submissions/Vibrant-Future-Foundation/README.md

 was originally formed to provide help, aids and any possible support for both financially and mentally to those vulnerable people around the world and specially in underdeveloped and poor country.

-With this aim in mind, I have decided to build this mock-up website as a platform to support the foundation so that we can grab more attentions and receiving greater/wider support from the various people and corporations as well as possible future collaborations.
+With this aim in mind, I have decided to build this website as a platform to support the foundation so that we can grab more attentions and receiving greater/wider support from the various people and corporations as well as possible future collaborations.

 Main purpose of this website is to let people around us to know about this foundation and at the same time to plant awareness